Alec Kessler: Family

 Kessler's brother, Chad, also played for the Georgia Bulldogs basketball team.
 Chad was drafted by the Los Angeles Clippers in the 5th round of the 1987 NBA draft, but was cut in the pre-season.
 Chad's son, Houston Kessler, signed a letter of intent to play for the Bulldogs in the 2012–13 season.
-Chad's other son Walker plays for the Utah Jazz.
+Chad's other son Walker plays for the Los Angeles Lakers as a center.